 - Quitting smoking

 Drug treatments are used to relieve symptoms and reduce the inflammation of the affected tissues.
 The oral corticosteroid prednisone is the most commonly used treatment.
 Fatigue and persistent cough are usually improved with steroid treatment.
 If steroids are prescribed, you should see your doctor at regular intervals so that he or she can monitor the disease and the side effects of treatment.
-Other treatment options include methotrexate, Plaquenil, and other drugs.
+Other treatment options include methotrexate(Otrexup, Rheumatrex), hydroxychloroquine (Plaquenil), and other drugs.

 What Can Happen As the Disease Progresses?

 In many people with sarcoidosis, the disease appears briefly and then disappears without the person even knowing they have the disease.
 Twenty percent to 30% of people have some permanent lung damage.
-For 10% to 15%, sarcoidosis is a chronic condition.
+For a small number of people, sarcoidosis is a chronic condition.
 In some people, the disease may result in the deterioration of the affected organ.
 Rarely, sarcoidosis can be fatal.
 Death usually is the result of complications with the lungs, heart, or brain.